saccanimattia/saccanimattia/README.md

 -------------------
 &emsp;
-<h3 align="left">A Junior Fullstack developer based in Reggio Nell'Emilia.
+<h3 align="left">A Fullstack developer based in Reggio Nell'Emilia.
 I have extensive experience working in agile environment on several projects.</h3>
 &emsp;

 -------------------